BU Sciences Collection

 Joseph Diez Gergonne (1771–1859):

-Professor of mathematics and philosophy at the École Centrale in Nîmes, he became professor of astronomy at the Faculty of Sciences in Montpellier (1816-1836) and then of physics (until 1844).
+A professor of mathematics and philosophy at the École Centrale de Nîmes, he became a professor of astronomy at the Faculty of Sciences in Montpellier (1816–1836) and later of physics (until 1844).
 Dean of the faculty from 1820 to 1830, he became rector of the Montpellier Academy from 1830 to 1844.
-He is known for launchingthe Annales ditesde Gergonne, the first international mathematics journal, in which he published more than 200 articles.
+He is known for launchingthe Annales, known as Gergonne’s Annales, the first mathematics journal of international scope, in which he published more than 200 articles.

 Contents

-Gergonne left the Faculty of Sciences with works from his working library (currently being identified) and three boxes of manuscripts: scientific correspondence and lectures on various topics.
+Gergonne left the Faculty of Sciences with works from his research library (currently being cataloged) and three boxes of manuscripts: scientific correspondence and lecture notes on various topics.

 The collection entrusted to the Science Library in 2000 includes a collection of photographic plates and prints that he had commissioned from photographer friends to illustrate his fieldwork.
 The entire collection held at the Science Library has been digitized.